nibrahim/nibrahim.net.in/_posts/2010-12-23-employment_status.markdown

 [Open Library](http://openlibrary.org) project (a sub project of the Internet Archive) via.
 [Anand](http://anandology.com/).
 I accepted it and starting Jan, I'll be working for them remotely.
-Lots of challenges, all code is free software, decent pay, and work that has a positive social impact - What more can one ask for?
+Lots of challenges, great people, all code is free software, decent pay, and work that has a positive social impact - What more can one ask for?

 We'll probably be setting up a small office of sorts somewhere in